Charles E. Young: Qatar Foundation

 Young served as president of the Qatar Foundation from 2004 to 2006.
 Located in Qatar, a small peninsula on the west coast of the Persian Gulf, the foundation defines its vision in these words: "Through education and research, Qatar Foundation leads human, social, and economic development of Qatar; making Qatar a nation that can be a vanguard for productive change in the region and a role model for the broader international community."
 As president of the foundation, Young also oversaw other centers run directly by it, including an academy for students ages 3 to 18, an economic development center and a stable for Arabian horses.

 Los Angeles Museum of Contemporary Art

 On December 23, 2008, the board of trustees of the Los Angeles Museum of Contemporary Art announced that Young had been appointed chief executive officer of the museum.
 In that capacity, Young oversaw the museum's business operations while a separate director was responsible for artistic decisions.
 He presided over the museum's stabilization, completing his appointment in 2010.

 Political stances

 Angela Davis

-"If anything made his reputation, it was his defense of acting professor Angela Davis, a Communist whose politics drew the ire of UC regents.
+The Los Angeles Times wrote: "If anything made his reputation, it was his defense of acting professor Angela Davis, a Communist whose politics drew the ire of UC regents.
 In a test of wills, Young refused to fire her.
 The regents finally did it themselves."